Uber whistleblower says current business model 'absolutely' unsustainable

 He said Uber recently reiterated that the "core of its business model is independent contractors, since everybody wants to be self-employed, everybody wants flexibility."

-However, he said, the facts contradict this view as there are Uber drivers suing the company in various countries to "have a basic minimum of social protection such as sick pay."
+He said the facts, however, contradict this view as there are Uber drivers suing the company in various countries to "have a basic minimum of social protection such as sick pay."

 "Uber is pumping tens of millions of dollars in Europe, United States, other parts of the world fighting legislation," he said.

-(Reporting by Sergio Goncalves in Lisbon Additional reporting by Nivedita Balu in Bengaluru Editing by Matthew Lewis)
+(Reporting by Sergio Goncalves in Lisbon Additional reporting by Nivedita Balu and Ann Maria Shibu in Bengaluru; Editing by Matthew Lewis and Sherry Jacob-Phillips)

 ((sergio.goncalves@thomsonreuters.com; +351213509204; Reuters Messaging: sergio.goncalves.reuters.com@reuters.net))